jenryt/spaceInvaders/README.md

 ## Legacy Version

+The original version of this game was created in Java as part of a programming assignment.
+It served as the foundation for this modern p5.js remake, which now includes touch support, screen scaling, animations, and visual upgrades.
-The original Java version of this game (from a homework assignment) is available in the [`original/`](./original/) folder for reference.
+The original Java code is available in the [`original/`](./original/) folder for reference.

 ## License